-We have tested our variational approach on many models, both simple and complex.
-Our method out-performs alternatives such as the octree and medial-axis methods, as we have demonstrated using visual and quantitative comparisons and in applications involving shadowing and proximity detection.
-In many cases, our algorithm's sphere sets work as well as the current best alternative ones with only 33%-75% more spheres.
+We have tested our variational approach on many models including simple and complex ones.
+Our method outperforms alternatives such as the octree and medial-axis methods, as we've demonstrated using visual and quantitative comparisons and in applications involving shadowing and proximity detection.
+In many cases, our algorithm's sphere sets work as well as the current best alternative's with only 33-75% as many spheres.